Get more creative, that’s what!

 Winter is also a great time to photograph the built environment.
 The sun never gets high in the sky so when it does come out it casts huge, dramatic shadows.
 The sun creeps into the nooks and crannies of our townscape that never see it in the summer, illuminating surface textures and the rich colours of stone and brickwork.
 After sunset man-made lightshows fill the streets with twinkling jewels, particularly around the shops at Christmas.
 The open-air markets make vibrant subjects with their steaming food stalls, colourful products and characterful faces.
 Even the traffic going home has a romantic appeal as the stoplights of braking vehicles string rubies along the road.

-I got very excited last year when it snowed and spent several days sliding around hoping not to fall on my camera.
-When it snows everywhere is quieter, softer, somehow transformed.
-The smiles and rosy cheeks of people enjoying the snow make marvelous pictures.
+I got very excited when it snowed and spent several days sliding around hoping not to fall on my camera.
+When it snows, everywhere is quieter, softer, somehow transformed.
+On it’s own, snow is a challenge for the camera in winter.
+It takes good light to make snow into a good picture – something that can create form and texture out of what is potentially just a white sheet.
+But look at the people.
+The smiles and rosy cheeks of those enjoying the snow make marvelous pictures.
 Young children’s sheer wonderment, noses tipped with a dew-drop, laughing office workers snowballing in their suits.
 Photograph the brief lives of snowmen before they melt away, sledge pilots before they tumble into a drift and leaping dogs as they catch a snowball.
 But watch out for snowball fights lest you become a target!